bcgov/AzureFilesPoC/OneTimeActivities/RegisterApplicationInAzureAndOIDC/README.md

 ---

 > **Note (June 2025):**
-> If you have created and assigned a custom role with sufficient permissions (such as Contributor or a custom role allowing resource group creation), manual resource group creation is no longer strictly required.
-You may automate resource group creation with Terraform or scripts if your identity has the necessary permissions.
-This script and manual process are retained for onboarding scenarios where permissions are limited or for teams following a least-privilege model.
+> Resource group creation is now managed by Terraform.
+The previous step 6 scripts have been deleted.
+If you have created and assigned a custom role with sufficient permissions (such as Contributor or a custom role allowing resource group creation), you may automate resource group creation with Terraform.
+This is the recommended approach for least privilege and full infrastructure-as-code management.

 ## ⚠️ Important: Pre-create All Terraform Backend Resources

 Before running any Terraform pipeline, you must create these three resources and set the corresponding GitHub variables:

 1. **Resource Group**
-   - **Script:**
-     ```sh
-     ./scripts/unix/step6_create_resource_group.sh <resource-group-name> [location]
-     ```
-   - **Example:**
-     ```sh
-     ./scripts/unix/step6_create_resource_group.sh rg-ag-pssg-tfstate-dev canadacentral
-     ```
+   - **Terraform:** Define your resource group in your Terraform configuration.
+Do not use the deleted step6 scripts.
    - **GitHub Variable:**
      `DEV_TFSTATE_RG` (e.g., `rg-ag-pssg-tfstate-dev`)